Fire and theft insurance

 …in the home / your room?

-- Burning candles are cozy, but make sure that they are placed on a stable underground and are not near combustible materials.
-Extinguish the candles when you leave the room.
+- Burning candles are cozy, but very oft placed on a instable underground and near combustible materials -or not extinguish the candles when you leave the room in a rush so we allow only electric and/or battery candles.

-- Turn the TV completely off when you are not watching it; do not leave it on stand-by.
+- Turn the tv/pc/laptop/printer completely off when you are not watching it; do not leave it on stand-by.

 - Smoking is strictly prohibited

-- Is there a fire extinguisher close by?
+- Is there a fire extinguisher close by and how is your escape-route ?
 Make sure you know how it works.
-If there’s a fire, there will be no time to read the instructions.
+If there’s a fire, there will be no time to read the instructions, these came together with your signed roomrentalcontract.

 …in the kitchen?